 TAKE THE NEXT STEPS

-Operation Next is now enrolling trainees for May/June 2021.
+Operation Next is now enrolling trainees for August 2021.
 The cost of both online and hands-on training is offered at no-cost by NIST and LIFT.

 Online Training: Self-paced

 CNC Machine Operations Pathway Hands-On Training: New Century Careers (located in Pittsburgh, PA) will be assisting trainees with obtaining two NIMS credentials : NIMS Benchwork and Layout and NIMS Measurement, Materials and Safety.